Tuchsanai/pytorch_Jupyterlab_docker/readme.md

 ```
 wget  "https://us.download.nvidia.com/XFree86/Linux-x86_64/535.113.01/NVIDIA-Linux-x86_64-535.113.01.run"
 ```

 2. Once you have downloaded it, you can run the installer:

 ```
-# cd to the folder containing the drivers
 chmod +x ./NVIDIA-Linux-x86_64-535.113.01.run # the name may change from yours
 sudo /NVIDIA-Linux-x86_64-535.113.01.run
 ```